 Hannah studied Politics at the University of Sheffield, graduating in 2003 with a First Class Honours Degree.
 She went on to achieve a Distinction in the Graduate Diploma in Law from Nottingham Law School.
 Having received a Lord Denning Scholarship from Lincoln’s Inn, Hannah took the Bar Vocational Course and joined Chambers in 2007.
-She practises in all areas of Family Law.
+She specialises in matrimonial finance and private law children cases.

 Hannah is a former junior international athlete and continues to be involved in the sport as a spectator and participant when time permits.

 Family - Children

 Hannah is regularly instructed in complex Child Arrangements Order applications involving allegations of domestic violence and sexual abuse.

 She also has extensive experience in cases where there are allegations and/or evidence of a parent’s implacable hostility towards the other parent.